Timur00Kh/whisper.wasm/docs/To Do.md

 - [ ] Research new Whisper models available on Hugging Face
 - [ ] Plan better model discovery and selection interface
 - [ ] Consider model versioning and updates strategy
+- [ ] Add webassembly service worker to library
+- [ ] Write a proper license for the library

 ---